Bedrock-OSS/bedrock-wiki/docs/concepts/sounds.md

 ### Folder Structure

 There are two main files that we edit when we want to add sounds.
-Note how `sound_definition` is nestedinside `sounds`.
+Note how `sound_definition` is nested inside `sounds`.

 Sound files themselves are added inside of the `sounds` folder, and can be any of the following formats.